shawa84326/SoundTransit/Roboscrubbers/readme.md

 ```

 ### 4. Execute the Command
-After providing the correct permissions, execute the following command to connect the elevator cleaning robot to the client:
+After providing the correct permissions, execute the following command on JETSON/RASPERRY PI to connect the elevator cleaning robot to the client (Laptop):

 ```bash
 ./connect_to_client.sh